 - Free registration: General Chair, Program chair and Invited speakers get free registration, but all others pay (including ALP president, CC, and EC members.)

 - The ALP carries insurance in the U.S. for liability for conferences for suits brought in the U.S. Conference budgets do NOT need to contain such an item.

-- After the conference, once all the accounting has been completed, the conference chair must provide the ALP treasurer with a detailed breakdown of the final accounts, prepared in accordance with ALP guidelines.
-These guidelines are determined in consultation with the ALP’s accountant for auditing purposes, and will be provided to the conference general chair.
-Moreover, the General chair must make sure that all invoices, cheques and other records of income and expenditure are kept and can be produced if required by the ALP or its accountant.
+- After the conference, once all the accounting has been completed, the General Chair must provide the ALP treasurer with a detailed breakdown of the final accounts, prepared in accordance with ALP guidelines.
+These guidelines are determined in consultation with the ALP’s accountant for auditing purposes, and will be provided to the General Chair.
+Moreover, the General Chair must make sure that all invoices, checks and other records of income and expenditure are kept and can be produced if required by the ALP or its accountant.